dddrrreee/cs240lx-25spr/labs/10-pmu/README.md

     "mrc" instructions to see where things start and end.

-  - If we want to measure X and aren't careful the compiler will smears X outside of the measurement.
+  - If we want to measure X and aren't careful the compiler will smear X outside of the measurement.
 We partially use compiler memory barriers for this, but they aren't guaranteed.
 You can also put the code in another file (our version of gcc won't do inter-file optimization).
 Or, if you want to really be sure, in a seperate